Skip to main content

 eNeuro’s mission is to publish excellent science that can be discussed, debated, studied, and built upon to advance the understanding of the brain and nervous system.

 At the core of eNeuro is a commitment to provide authors with a fair assessment of their work, with any additional experiments requested thoroughly justified, while maintaining high standards of peer review.
-An international, gender-balanced editorial board, a double-blind peer-review system, and an unambiguous consensus review contribute to a fair, rapid, and transparent experience for authors.
+An international, gender-balanced Editorial Board, a double-anonymous peer review system, and an unambiguous consensus review contribute to a fair, rapid, and transparent experience for authors.

 “We want eNeuro to become the flagship of open access neuroscience journals, and to build a reputation for scientific excellence consistent with everything the Society for Neuroscience does in the field.
 We want authors to have a constructive and satisfying experience with the evaluation of their research. eNeuro is designed to publish studies that will move forward the many areas of neuroscience.”